vishweshbabu/short-c-programs/README.md

-# short-c-programs
+# statements and operators
-when we enter the amount of cents it shows us how many dollars,dimes,pennies,quarters ,nickels are there.
+when we enter the amount of cents it shows us how many dollars,nickels,pents,dimes,quarters are there